rudrakabir/kejyll/Now.markdown

 # Body
 I have been heavily focused on taking care of my body.
 I started going to the gym regularly, worked on fixing my diet and sleep schedules, and the payoff has been marvelous.
 I also went to Himachal for a month in June for a Yoga course, to further that same quest.
 I am absolutely loving that, and I have reaped so much from it.

+## Music
+[last.fm](https://www.last.fm/user/rudrakabir) is basically a direct conduit into what the inside of my head feels like which is kinda wack if you ask me.

+I am really enjoying Sabrina Carpenter right now, as well as the movie album from Lakshya.

+## Reading
+I am working my way through Human Universals, by Donald Brown.
+I came across it from the wikipedia article on Human Universals, which I thought was really interesting.
+Basically, there are certain things that cultures develop independently, called universals.

+### X-risk
+I am really obsessing over the current issues around the existential risks that are facing humanity right now.
+We have never been more able to wipe ourselves off the face off the planet, and that this can now be done _on accident_ scares me.

+Includes but not limited to climate change, AI S-risk, and of course the usual suspects of war famine and pestilence.